stuartmcnab/stuartmcnab/README.md

 I'm Stuart

-- 👨🏻‍💻  Working with websockets and MQTT to communicate realtime data that matters
+- 👨🏻‍💻  Working with industrial IOT, HMI, and MQTT to communicate realtime data that matters
-- ⌞ ⌝ I’m looking to collaborate on projects that expand my full stack skills
 - 📨 You can contact me on [LinkedIn](https://www.linkedin.com/in/stuart-mcnab/)

 <!--